kaspernissen/docs.humio.com/content/release_notes/_index.md

 pre: "<b>9. </b>"
 ---

+## 2018-03-26
+Bugfix release.
+Data migrations: No

+- Fixed bug: Race condition in segment merging code.
+Could lead to loss of data when changing size of segment files.
+The problem was introduced in the previous release as a case of the out-of-order processing fix.
+- Fixed bug: Auto suggestions selection using mouse.

 ## 2018-03-22
 Regular update release.
 Data migrations: No
+Version: 2018-03-23T13-20-14--build-2297--sha-2dde0149735d4a41f367fa72837ec888418248a7

 - Improved ingest performance by tuning LZ4 compression.
 - Added a JSON tab when showing event details.
 The tab pretty prints the event and is only visible for JSON data.